SarthakDandotiya/Parallel-and-Distributed-Computing/README.md

-# Parallel & Distributed Computing Assignments
+# Parallel & Distributed Computing Programs
 Programs written in C with OpenMP or MPI.

 <br>